canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report.md

   ```

 - [YQL](https://developer.yahoo.com/yql/console/) provides a service endpoint for
-  retrieving a forecast that matches a `place`'s `woeid`.
+  retrieving a forecast that matches a `place`’s `woeid`.
 For example, the following requests the forecast
-  for Paris, France's `woeid`:
+  for Paris, France’s `woeid`:

   ```
   https://query.yahooapis.com/v1/public/yql?